Rajeshr718/Rajeshr718/README.md

 ## Education

 - **Bachelor of Engineering in Computer Science**
-  - Sri Krishna Institute of Technology
+  - Sri Krishna Institute of Technology, Graduated: 07/2011
-  - Graduated: 07/2011

 ---